For three years now the Rotary club of North Berwick has been funding/ paying for salary [more]

 A massive festive thank you to Eleanor, Angus and Abigail who busked outside Loughton Tube [more]

 A huge thank you to Carlisle-based ex-headmistress and long-time friend of FOMOE/MOET [more]

 Interested in sponsoring a MOET graduate through secondary school?

 We are a registered charity, based in the UK, which raises funds to advance the education, relieve poverty and sickness and enhance the preservation and protection of good health of children in Malawi who are orphaned, in particular but not exclusively by helping to fund a school known as ‘Mangochi Orphans Education and Training’ (MOET)

 Why was FOMOE set up?

-Since its start 10 years ago MOET School has been mainly reliant on just a few generous benefactors.
+Since MOET School started in 1999 it has been mainly reliant on just a few generous benefactors.